berndfinger/tool.sap_shell_scripts/create_role_files_from_argument_specs/README.md

 Purpose: Update a role's `README.md` and `defaults/main.yml` files with all vars entries from a role's `meta/argument_specs.yml` file

-The shell scripts `update-role-readme.sh` and `update-role-defaults_main.sh' are used for this purpose.
+The shell scripts `update-role-readme.sh` and `update-role-defaults_main.sh` are used for this purpose.
 Each of them is calling a corresponding Python programs `create-readme-from-argument_specs.py` or `create-defaults_main-from-argument_specs.py` for creating the content of the files.